5/6/2025

 Conference Operator

 Thank you.
-Again if you would like to ask a question press star followed by the one on your telephone keypad.
-Your next question comes from the line of Amit Dharianani with Evercore ISI.
+Again, if you would like to ask a question, press star followed by the one on your telephone keypad.
+Your next question comes from the line of Amit Daryanani with Evercore ISI.
 Your line is open.

 speaker

-Hi this is Hannah for Amit.
-Just curious when the macro environment improves and you know housing turnover picks back up how much leverage is there in the model and gross margins and do you see these getting comfortably above 30% when the unmarked is to improve?
+Hi, this is Hannah for Amit.
+Just curious, when the macro environment improves and, you know, housing turnover picks back up, How much leverage is there in the model on gross margins?
+And do you see these getting comfortably above 30% when the end markets do improve?

 speaker